Gangers (film)

-Gangers is a 2025 Indian Tamil-language heist action comedy film written and directed by Sundar C, the film stars Sundar C, Vadivelu and Catherine Tresa with Vani Bhojan, Bagavathi Perumal, Mime Gopi, Hareesh Peradi, Madhusudhan Rao, Munishkanth, Santhana Bharathi, Aruldoss among others in supporting roles.
+Gangers is a 2025 Indian Tamil-language heist action comedy film co-written and directed by Sundar C, who also enacted the lead role, alongside Vadivelu and Catherine Tresa with Vani Bhojan, Bagavathi Perumal, Mime Gopi, Hareesh Peradi, Madhusudhan Rao, Munishkanth, Santhana Bharathi, Aruldoss among others in supporting roles.
 It is produced by Khushbu and Sundar, under the banner of Avni Cinemax and Benzz Media (P) Ltd, the soundtrack and background score were composed by C. Sathya.
 Cinematography and editing were handled by E. Krishnasamy and Praveen Antony.

 The film marks the reunion of Sundar and Vadivelu after 15 years, and third collaboration between Sundar and Catherine.
 Gangers was released by theatrically on 24 April 2025, and received mixed reviews from both critics and audiences, and was an average grosser at the box-office.